WindowStations/VB6NameSpaces/README.md

 * VBA object properties are mistmatched at the image property and below that.
 The code broke with the latest set of property updates, so it will need to be dialed in again.

 Progress updates:
-* All error warnings were resovled for obsolete functions.
-All class errors due to missing/wrong-type properties/params were hooked up correctly.
+* Error warnings were resovled for obsolete functions.
+Class errors due to missing/wrong-type properties/params were hooked up.
 * A VB.NET form designer is coming along nicely.
 Developers will be able to design VB.NET forms utilizing the existing control classes that don't have a visible UI.
 Thus avoiding the limitation of the VBA/VB6 property windows and the limitations of hybrid controls.
 * Refinements have been made to begin the completion of the code base.
 Individual constructor subs will have the same parameter order as their VB.NET counterparts.